 - $938,706,176 – Total dollar volume of single-family properties sold, 4% more than July 2013.

 Townhouses & Condominiums

-The volume of townhouses and condominiums (condos) purchased in the Austin area in June 2014 was 308, which is one percent fewer than June 2013.
-In the same time period, the median price for condos was $209,000, which is eight percent more than the same month of the prior year.
-These properties spent an average of 31 days on the market, 10 days fewer than June 2013.
+The volume of townhouses and condominiums (condos) purchased in the Austin area in July 2014 was 336, which is four percent less than July 2013.
+In the same time period, the median price for condos was $204,000, which is 12 percent more than the same month of the prior year.
+These properties spent an average of 37 days on the market, 10 days fewer than July 2013.

-In June 2014, a total of 1,712 properties were leased in Austin, which is 14 percent more than June 2013.
-The median price for Austin-area leases was $1,500, which is three percent more than the same month last year.
-In the first half of 2014, a total of 7,967 properties were leased in Austin, which is five percent more than 2013, and the median lease price was $1,450, a four percent increase from the first half of 2013.
+In July 2014, a total of 2,110 properties were leased in Austin, which is five percent more than July 2013.
+The median price for Austin-area leases was $1,500, which is seven percent more than the same month last year.

 The Austin Board of REALTORS® (ABoR) is a non-profit, voluntary organization dedicated to educating and supporting Central Texas REALTORS®.
 ABoR proudly serves more than 9,000 members, promotes private property rights, and provides accurate, comprehensive property listing information for the Greater Austin area.
 Home sales statistics are released by ABoR on a monthly basis.
 For more information, please contact the ABoR Marketing Department at firstname.lastname@example.org or 512-454-7636.
 Visit AustinHomeSearch.com, a public resource on Austin real estate, for the latest news on the local housing market.

 * The inventory of homes for a market is measured in months, which is defined as the number of active listings divided by the average sales per month of the prior 12 months.
 The Real Estate Center at Texas A&M University cites that 6.5 months of inventory represents a market in which supply and demand for homes is balanced.